Jarvis-Consulting-Group/jarvis_data_eng-riavisweswaran/linux_sql/README.md

 ![image info](assets/architecture.PNG)
 ## Scripts
 - _psql_docker.sh:_
-  - The script creates a psql instance within a docker container.
+  - The script creates a Docker container called jrvs-psql.
   - It contains three input variables: username, password and input command.
   - The script checks the status of the Docker container and uses a switch case to create, start or stop the container based on the input command.
 - _host_info.sh:_